2025 Solar Incentives Guide for Medford, NJ - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that comes to mind when you think about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most well-known federal solar incentive.
-The ITC offers a tax credit for a set percentage of the cost of your solar system.
+Federal solar incentives are probably the first thing that you think of when you think about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
+The ITC provides a tax credit for a set percentage of the cost of your solar system.

-The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-The credit initially covered 30% of the total cost – for panels, equipment, accessories and labor – although the percentage may range from 26-30%, depending on when your solar project was undertaken.
+The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
+The credit initially covered 30% of the total cost – for panels, equipment, labor and accessories – although it may range from 26-30%, depending on the installation date of your solar system.
 There is no cap on the amount you can claim.

-To more fully understand how the ITC may apply to you, contact your local Medford solar panel installation expert and request more information.
+To more fully understand how the ITC may apply to you, contact your local Medford solar panel installer and ask for more information.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Medford solar panel installer can answer your questions and explain how the new Clean Energy Credit applies to you.
+To best understand how the new Clean Energy Credit might apply to you, speak with your local Medford solar installers.

 State & Local Solar Incentives